Last Updated on

 First, a few rules to consider.

-It’s probably best that the public at large has no idea that you are sitting on a number of commodities.
-As a rule, never let on to anyone you deal with just how much you have, always giving the impression that you don’t have much at all.
-Finally, attempt to swear anyone you talk with to secrecy because “you don’t want to give the impression to the public that you have a few things due to the likelihood of a robbery.”
-It’s an honest answer and it’s one that most people should be in agreement with.
+It’s probably best that the your community has no idea that you are sitting on a number of barter commodities.
+As a rule, never let on to anyone just how much you have, always giving the impression that you don’t have much at all.

 It all comes down to this, as much as possible, only trade and work with people you believe you can trust.
 That’s still not a guarantee but it helps limit your risk.